MahmoudRizk/MyCalendar/README.md

 These instructions will get you a copy of the project up and running on your local machine for development purposes.
 <br><br>OR<br><br>
-You can download the binaries directly from the release tab.
+You can download the <a href="https://github.com/MahmoudRizk/MyCalendar/releases">binaries</a> directly.

 ### Prerequisites